cgwire/zou/docs/index.md

 The audience for Zou is made of Technical Directors, ITs and Software Engineers from CG studios.
 With Zou they can enhance the tools they provide to all departments.

+On top of it, you can deploy Kitsu, the production tracker developed by CGWire.

 # Features